PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 Part 2: Dataset Basics and Concepts
 ***********************************

-A `~mvpa.datasets.base.Dataset` is the basic data container in PyMVPA.
+A `~mvpa2.datasets.base.Dataset` is the basic data container in PyMVPA.
 It serves as the primary form of input data storage, but also as container for more complex results returned by some algorithm.
 In this tutorial part we will take a look at what a dataset consists of, and how it works.